Lyd-W/beckminster-crest/README.md

 ![Coolors Scheme](docs/beckminster-crest-color-scheme.png)

-Running the colour scheme through [Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23D7D8D8%0D%0A%231A2C20%0D%0A%237B8175%0D%0A%23CDCDBD%0D%0A%23000000&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) provides the best colour combinations to use for the website to ensure it's visually appealing and easy to read as well as which combinations are best to be avoided.
+Running the colour scheme through [Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23D7D8D8%0D%0A%231A2C20%0D%0A%237B8175%0D%0A%23CDCDBD%0D%0A%23000000&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) provides the best colour combinations to use for the website to ensure its visually appealing and easy to read as well as which combinations are best to be avoided.

 ![Contrast Grid](docs/beckminster-crest-contrast-grid.png)